Student spotlight details

-Shaun Morley was drawn to the study of local and social history by an interest in the everyday life of everyday people - the past's 'hidden majority' - and though an affinity for research and evidence which had served him well in his previous life with the Thames Valley Police force.
+Shaun Morley was drawn to the study of local and social history by an interest in the everyday life of everyday people and through an affinity for research and evidence, which had served him well in his previous life with the Thames Valley Police force.

 'Early into my DPhil I started teaching through the weekly class programme at Oxford on a variety of nineteenth century history topics.
-In more recent time I have become a tutor on the Advanced Diploma course, returning to teach where my studies commenced, and I also taught on the MSc in Michaelmas 2012.
-The part-time teaching fits well with my life-goals as I enjoy both the challenge and reward of the work whilst also able to enjoy leisure activities.'
+In more recent time I have become a tutor on the Advanced Diploma course, returning to teach where my studies commenced, and I also taught on the MSc.
+The part-time teaching fits well with my life-goals as I enjoy both the challenge and reward of the work whilst also able to enjoy leisure activities.

 'Taking the first step back into academic study after many years away, especially at the most prestigious and well known university in the world, can be daunting.
 However, all the staff - both academic and administrative - have always been helpful and supportive.
 I have also realised that mature students have a wealth of acquired knowledge and experience, together with discipline achieved through years of work.
 They bring many relevant skills to academic study whatever their chosen subject.
 The Department for Continuing Education provides that valuable opportunity.'